sass/sass/proposal/module-system.md

 * **Dynamic imports**.
 Allowing the path to a module to be defined dynamically, whether by including variables or including it in a conditional block, moves away from being declarative.
-In addition to making stylesheets harder to read, this makes any sort of static analysis more difficult—and actually impossible in the general case.
+In addition to making stylesheets harder to read, this makes any sort of static analysis more difficult (and actually impossible in the general case).
 It also limits the possibility of future implementation optimizations.

 * **Importing multiple files at once**.
 In addition to the long-standing reason